Category — Fitness

 I am not all that excited about bringing my road bike down.
 The roads here can be pretty gnarly and I am not sure I want to spend that much time under the baking sun.
 I have been thinking about other options and I came up with open water swimming.
 I am going to talk to Allie it; she is a strong swimmer and was on the masters team in Mount Lakes, NJ.
 Maybe she will have some insight.
 We have a beautiful ocean a couple of blocks away.
 Maybe we should go for a swim in the morning.

-Weigh In #2 on the Big Challenge!
+April 8, 2008 Comments Off on Weigh In #3 on the Big Challenge!